Van Province: Modern history

 According to the 2012 Metropolitan Municipalities Law (Law No. 6360), all Turkish provinces with a population more than 750 000, will have a metropolitan municipality and the districts within the metropolitan municipalities will be second level municipalities.
 The law also creates new districts within the provinces in addition to present districts.
 The current Governor is Mehmet Emin Bilmez.

 Earthquakes

-In Van province occurred several earthquakes.
+Several earthquakes have occurred in Van Province.
 In 1881 an earthquake occurred and caused the death of 95 people.
 In 1941, Van suffered a destructive 5.9 Mw earthquake.
 Two more earthquakes occurred in 2011 in which 644 people died and 2608 people were injured.
 In a 7.2 Mw earthquake on 23 October 2011, more than 500 people were killed.
 On 9 November 2011, a 5.6 Mw magnitude earthquake killed also several people and caused buildings to collapse.

 Districts

-Van Province is divided into 13 districts,listed below with their populations as at the end of 2022.
-The former Van District is now split into İpekyolu and Tuşba districts, which between them contain almost all of the city of Van.
+Van Province is divided into 13 districts, listed below with their populations as at the end of 2022.
+In 2013 the former Van District was split into İpekyolu and Tuşba districts, which between them contain almost all of the city of Van.

+Geology and geomorphology

+Lakes

+The main lakes in Van province are Lake Turna, Lake Gövelek, Lake Hıdırmenteş, Lake Akgöl, Lake Erçek and Lake Süphan.

+Mountains and calderas

+The main mountains in the province are Kavuşşahap Mountains, Mount Artos, Mount Erek, Mount Tendürek, Mount Meydan and Girekol.

+Tourism

+The main places with tourism potential in Van are Hoşap Castle, Muradiye Fall, Akdamar Island, Van Castle, Lake Turna, Lake Akgöl and Van Museum.